Plus17/encrypted-string-field/README.md

 ### Config

-Add the next line in your enviroment config file
+Add the next line in your environment config file (remember to use environment variables):

 ```elixir
 config :encrypted_field, encryption_key: {{generated_encryption_key}}